LSU-UE5/UE5-Materials/decals-ii/README.md

 ##### `Step 1.`\|`UE5MAT`|:small_blue_diamond:

+Try putting one of the decals onto the wall below the title.
+You will notice that there is a direction to the decal.
+The purple line on the material gizmo needs to be perpendicular to the wall (pointing towards the middle of the room).

 ![save all and submit to perforce](images/decalsHaveDirection.png)

 ![](../images/line2.png)

 ##### `Step 2.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond:

+Rotate the material to face the middle of the romo and you will notice that it now renders correctly.
+Be careful with decals in corners as one part of the decal will be distored as above.

 ![save all and submit to perforce](images/rotateDecal.png)